-The BioEE group at the University of California, San Diego (UCSD) led by Prof. Drew Hall is a multidisciplinary research group performing innovative research in field of biosensors and bioelectronics.
-The group uses CMOS circuit design and nanotechnology to develop novel medical devices that address various challenges in biotechnology.
-Specifically, the group is interested in applications such as in-vitro diagnostics, DNA sequencing, proteomics, point-of-care (POC) testing, neural detection and stimulation, healthcare monitoring, and smart medical devices.
+Overview.
+The BioEE group at the University of California, San Diego (UCSD), led by Prof. Drew Hall, is a multidisciplinary research group performing innovative research in the field of biosensors and bioelectronics.
+The group uses CMOS circuit design and nanotechnology to develop novel medical devices and high-precision bioinstrumentation.

-Just as miniaturization of computers, which once filled large rooms, into the microprocessor revolutionized the computer industry, miniaturization of medical diagnostic tools has the potential to restructure our healthcare system in a similar fashion.
-By moving away from costly and complex biomolecular detection platforms that are constrained to centralized laboratories, one can design medical diagnostic tools which are both cost effective and permit individuals to take an active part in their own health care.
-Furthermore, my research will make it feasible to bring the same diagnostic potential of centralized laboratories to developing countries, remote ﬁeld settings, airports, waiting rooms, or to the patient’s home.
+Why CMOS?
+Just as the miniaturization of computers, which once filled large rooms, into the microprocessor revolutionized the computer industry, the miniaturization of medical diagnostic tools has the potential to restructure our healthcare system similarly.
+By moving away from costly and complex biomolecular detection platforms that are constrained to centralized laboratories, one can design cost-effective medical diagnostic tools and permit individuals to take an active part in their health care.